GabrielaCR/AGNfitter/README.md

 **2)** In terminal go to the AGNfitter folder and start

-    python RUN_AGNfitter_multi.py my_SETTINGS_AGNfitter.py
+    RUN_AGNfitter_multi.py my_SETTINGS_AGNfitter.py

-You should have a nice example in your OUTPUT folder.
+You should have a nice example in your `cat['outpath']/OUTPUT` folder.
+Either make sure that the root AGNfitter directory is on your `PATH` or specify the full path to `RUN_AGNfitter_multi.py`.

 Quick start
 ------------

-To get AGNfitter running the ONLY file you need to open and modify is  **RUN_AGNfitter_multi.py**.
+To get AGNfitter running the ONLY file you need to open and modify is **example/SETTINGS_AGNfitter.py**.
 You need just one thing to start: the catalog of sources.

 **TASK 1:** Configure your settings based on the example in `example/SETTINGS_AGNfitter.py`